 Do not be tempted to install any old spring of the right dimension as these can rust or become softened and relaxed owing to the steam and changeable heating of the boiler, that way making the relief valve blow off at very little pressure or possibly not allowing any pressure to be held within the boiler owing to there being no seal between the ball and its seating.

-To make a safety valve steam tight it is simply a matter of removing the screw adjustment, take out the spring and tap the stainless ball with a softer metal to remake the seat.
+To make a steam relief valve steam tight it is simply a matter of removing the cap or screw adjustment, take out the spring and tap the stainless ball with a softer metal to remake the seat.
 After re-assembly all that is needed is to reset the pressure rating for the safety valve by adjusting the pressure on the spring.

 Moving onto actual usage, it is wisest to test the working ability of your safety valve at each steam up, making sure it does not allow the pressure to rise more than 10% above what it is meant to do, and also that it reseals to allow the pressure to build up to its correct level.
 This is to check that the valve is not stuck and could possibly do some damage to yourself or the surroundings.